 How do I file and serve a non-domestic sexual assault PPO?

-You can file for a non-domestic sexual assault personal protection order in the family division of circuit court.1 If the respondent is 18 or older, you can file in any county in Michigan, regardless of where you and the respondent live.2 If the respondent is a minor, you can file in the county where either you live or the respondent lives (if s/he does not live in Michigan, you would file in the county where you live).3 The respondent does not have to be arrested or charged with a crime to qualify.1 The steps to file may be similar to the steps for getting a domestic relationship PPO.
+You can file for a non-domestic sexual assault personal protection order in the family division of circuit court.1 If the respondent is 18 or older, you can file in any county in Michigan, regardless of where you and the respondent live.2 If the respondent is a minor, you can file in the county where either you live or the respondent lives (if s/he does not live in Michigan, you would file in the county where you live).3 The respondent does not have to be arrested or charged with sexual assault or any other crime to qualify.1 The steps to file may be similar to the steps for getting a domestic relationship PPO.
+You can find the forms for a non-domestic sexual assault PPO on our MI Download Court Forms page.

 The order can be served upon the respondent in one of the following ways:

-- by any other method allowed by the Michigan Court Rules.
+- by any other method allowed by the Michigan Court Rules.4

 If the respondent is under 18 years old, his/her parent, guardian, or custodian must also be served in one of the ways listed above.4 If it is not clearly written on the order, you may want to ask the judge how you are supposed to serve the order.